nencho83/CyclopsKing/README.md

 ### II.Technical implementation of the game

-1. Main Menu - the method CallMenu() visualizes in the console 4 options.
+### 1. Main Menu
+The method CallMenu() visualizes in the console 4 options.
 The Menu is implemented using 1 one-dimensional array that lists the main functionality of the game.
 The player can navigate and choose options from the Menu.

-2. Cube generation - The Cube is built using 1 three-dimensional array with size 3x3x3.
+### 2. Cube generation
+The Cube is built using 1 three-dimensional array with size 3x3x3.
 A random generator creates a path with exit, and when the game starts the player is positioned in the middle of the cube.

+### 3. Player
-3. Player - The Player class handles information about: Player, Coordinates, Category, Score.
+The Player class handles information about: Player, Coordinates, Category, Score.

 This class has 8 methods: